FSA-Eligible Expenses: 10 Things I Can Buy With My FSA

 10 FSA-Eligible Expenses

 We know the cost for eye care can add up, which is where FSAs come in handy.
-While they may not cover everything, they can cover a large portion of your eye health needs.
+While they may not cover everything, they can cover a large portion of your eyecare needs.

-Just bring your FSA card to a friendly For Eyes eye specialist when you check out.
-Then, send off proof of your payments each year after your plan ends.
+Shop online or in-store with your FSA card.
+Then, send off reciepts proof of your payments each year after your plan ends.
 It’s that simple.

 Older adults are at risk for refractive errors, such as hyperopia and presbyopia.
 Instead of going without, request a pair of reading glasses from your eye doctor.
 Whether or not you have a prescription, your FSA can cover most, if not all, of the cost.